Russian Blue: Physical characteristics

-The Russian Blue has bright green eyes, pinkish lavender or mauve paws, two layers of short thick fur, and a blue-grey-black coat.
-The color is a bluish-gray that is the dilute expression of the black gene.
-However, as dilute genes are recessive ("d") and each parent will have a set of two recessive genes ("dd") two non-Color-Point Carrier (non-CPC) Russian Blues will always produce a blue cat.
-Due to the breeding with Siamese after World War II, there are color-point genes floating around.
-If two carriers are bred together, then they will produce a litter of mixed colors—solid blue or white with blue-point like a Siamese.
-People call these CPC cats "color-point", "whites" or "pointed" Russians.
-In most registries, one cannot register, breed or show a color-point Russian.
-These color-point (blue-point) cats are called Color-Point-Russian Blue (Blue Point Russian Blue) or more informally as Pika Blu (or pika blue) cats and have the same general characteristics as the Russian Blue cats.
+The Russian Blue has bright green eyes, pinkish lavender or mauve paws, two layers of short thick fur, and a blue-grey coat with a silver sheen.
+The colour is a bluish-grey that is the dilute expression of the black gene.
+However, as dilute genes are recessive ("d") and each parent will have a set of two recessive genes ("dd") two non-Colour-Point Carrier (non-CPC) Russian Blues will always produce a blue cat.
+Due to the breeding with Siamese after World War II, there are colour-point genes floating around.
+If two carriers are bred together, then they will produce a litter of mixed colours—solid blue or blue-point, similar to a Siamese.
+People call these CPC cats "colour-point", "whites" or "pointed" Russians.
+In most registries, one cannot register, breed or show a colour-point Russian.
+These colour-point (blue-point) cats are called Colour-Point-Russian Blue (Blue Point Russian Blue) or more informally as Pika Blu (or pika blue) cats and have the same general characteristics as the Russian Blue cats.

 The coat is known as a "double coat", with the undercoat being soft, downy and equal in length to the guard hairs, which are an even blue with silver tips.
 However, the tail may have a few very dull, almost unnoticeable stripes.
-The coat is described as thick, plush and soft to the touch.
+The coat is described as thick, plush and soft to the touch and can be described as being softer than the softest silk.
 The silver tips give the coat a shimmering appearance.
 Its eyes are almost always a dark and vivid green.
 Any white patches of fur or yellow eyes in adulthood are seen as flaws in show cats.
-Russian Blues should not be confused with British Blues (which are not a distinct breed, but rather a British Shorthair with a blue coat as the British Shorthair breed itself comes in a wide variety of colors and patterns), nor the Chartreux or Korat which are two other naturally occurring breeds of blue cats, although they have similar traits.
+Russian Blues should not be confused with British Blues (which are not a distinct breed, but rather a British Shorthair with a blue coat as the British Shorthair breed itself comes in a wide variety of colours and patterns), nor the Chartreux or Korat which are two other naturally occurring breeds of blue cats, although they have similar traits.